-With financial support from the German development agency GIZ, HCWH Europe recently launched a pilot project to support six European hospitals in measuring their carbon footprint, including greenhouse gas (GHG) emissions from the use of anaesthetic gases.
+With financial support from The European Climate Initiative (EUKI), HCWH Europe recently launched a pilot project to support six European hospitals in measuring their carbon footprint, including greenhouse gas (GHG) emissions from the use of anaesthetic gases.
 During the project, which will run until March 2018, HCWH Europe will work with hospitals from France, Germany, Poland, Portugal, Spain, and Sweden to measure emissions and share data.

 In order for the EU to meet its 2030 climate and energy package targets, countries must set national goals for different economic sectors.
 While healthcare makes up an estimated 5% of European GHG emissions, very few health systems have measured their carbon footprint or set emission reduction targets.

 To be able to set national and European targets for the healthcare sector, the sector must first track and measure its emissions.
 Very little data about carbon emissions from the European healthcare sector (especially those from the use of anaesthetic gases) currently exists.
 This pilot project seeks to enable and support European hospitals to track emissions from their activities.
 In doing so, they will be able to quantify their environmental impact and set emission reduction targets.
 The project places specific emphasis on anaesthetic gases, as a relatively unexplored source of GHG emissions.

 - Although emissions from the use of anaesthetic gases are small relative to other sources in healthcare, they are extremely potent greenhouse gases and persist in the atmosphere for a long time